bro2020/peertube-helm/README.md

     redisData:
       path: "/mnt/peertube/redis"
 ```
-The directory "/mnt/peertube/redis" must exist on the host system of the kubernetes node.\
+The directory "/mnt/peertube/redis" must exist on the host system of the kubernetes node

 Some storage must be mounted by multiple deployments at the same time, so their specification is separate.\
 Here is an example of storage for "assets" using PersistensVolumeClaim:
 ```